• Skip to main content

 Ingredients for oreo balls lined up on a white counter top.

-Oreo cookies – Either use a food processor to chop cookies or crush with a heavy spoon in a sealed ziploc bag.
+Oreo cookies – Use a food processor to chop cookies or crush with a heavy spoon in a sealed ziploc bag.

-Cream cheese – Use full fat variety to create the cream cheese filling for best results.
+Cream cheese – Use full-fat cream, room temperature cream cheese for best results.

 Step 1

-Place Oreos in ziploc bag and pound with a heavy spoon until finely chopped.
-Place chopped Oreos in a large bowl and add the softened cream cheese mixture.
+Place Oreos in a ziploc bag and pound with a wooden spoon or a rolling pin until finely chopped.
+Place cookie crumbs in a large bowl and add the softened cream cheese.
 Stir until well coated.

-Roll mixture into 1-inch balls using your hands and place on a baking sheet covered with parchment paper or wax paper.
+Roll the mixture into 1-inch balls using your hands and place on a cookie sheet lined with parchment paper or wax paper.
 Place baking sheet in the refrigerator until firm, about 30 minutes.

 Oreo balls on a lined baking sheet next to chocolate cookie cream cheese mixture.